 NEWM-N 431 Game On!
 (3 cr.)
 An exploration of the evolution, concepts, and impact of video games.
 Examines the role of games in popular culture, as well as the impact on contemporary notions of interactivity, learning, and storytelling.
 Includes discussion of console and online games, casual games, Alternate Reality Games, serious games, and others.

 NEWM-N 438 Advanced 2D Animation (3 cr.)
-P: N238 The creation, development, and production of and movement.
+P: N238 The creation, development, and production of animation utilizing advanced methods of performance and movement.
 Possible topics include character and environment design, soundtrack, syncing, backgrounds and animation, and motion principles.